 ORREFORS

-Generally speaking, my talks contain more questions than most would have expected and fewer answers.
-However, I will try to make up for this by having the few answers I do provide interesting, novel and occasionally even well corroborated; I like to challenge those my audiences.
+Generally speaking, my talks involve more questions than most would expect and fewer answers.
+However, I will endeavour to compensate for this by ensuring that the few answers I provide are interesting, novel, and occasionally well corroborated; I like to challenge my audiences.
 Reading material will be provided in connection with most talks.
-The talks: 1.
+The topics include: 1.
 The Problem Of The Drug Problem, 2.
 Drug Harms, 3.
 What’s Your Problem?
 4. Quantum Weed, 5.
 Blessed Be He Who Can Believe Without Seeing, Or…, 6.
 Darling Dealers And Useless Users, 7.
-How Should We Legalize?
+How Should We Legalise?
 8. Beware The Consequences Of Illegality, 9.
 A Pro Prohibition Argument, 10.
 Conduction And Convection, 11.
 Monster Drug’s Surpluses & 12.
 Why Are Drugs Illegal?

 1. The Problem Of The Drug Problem